30+ Salary Increase Letter Samples | How to Ask for Pay Rise?

 You are in your employer’s good book; generally, your work should be impressive.

-The period you have worked is in accordance with the company’s policy of being eligible for a pay rise.
+The period you have worked is under the company’s policy of being eligible for a pay rise.

 The current market pay rate for your job coincides with what you are asking for.